Skip to content

 PAROL6 control board software API

-To upload code on your PAROL6 board you need a programming cable and stlink device
+To upload code to your PAROL6 board, you need a programming cable and an ST-Link device.

 RBTscript

-PAROL6 commander software allows you to write simple robot arm scripts.
-Scripting language is called RBTscript.
-It allows you to move the robot in joint space or cartesian space, use delay functions, control outputs and grippers, read inputs and much more!
+PAROL6 commander software allows you to write simple robot arm scripts using the scripting language RBTscript.
+It allows you to move the robot in joint space or Cartesian space, use delay functions, control outputs and grippers, read inputs, and much more.

 Introduction